How to Responsibly and Effectively Use Rodenticides

 The trick is diligence.
 Check your bait stations daily to see if any has been eaten.
 If so, immediately survey your surroundings and begin looking for where they might have gone.
 Some could make it back to their nests but others might not get far and it is important to dispose of them properly before pets, children, or wildlife investigate.
 Follow these tips to safely dispose of any mice or rats that have fallen victim to your rodent control plan.

-- Wear gloves to prevent you from contracting a disease.
+- Wear gloves to prevent potential of contracting a disease.

 - Spray the area around the trap and where you found the mouse with disinfectant or a bleach and water mixture.